aleph-im/aleph-vm/doc/confidential.md

 Aleph-vm offers to launch confidential VM with AMD SEV.
 This is also know as TEE, Trusted Execution Environment.

-This is only supported for instance with the qemu hypervisor.
+This is only supported for instances with the Qemu as the hypervisor.

 ## Life cycle
 First, a user creates a VM message and sends it with notify_allocate.
 This notifies the orchestrator about the creation of the new VM.